Dr. David Gordon

 Department of Geography and Planning

 David Gordon teaches planning history, community design, and urban development at Queen's.
 He has also taught at the University of Toronto, McGill, Toronto Metropolitan University, Riga, Western Australia, Harvard, MIT, and at the University of Pennsylvania, where he was a Fulbright Scholar.
 Before becoming a professor, David was a professional planner for over 15 years, as director of an urban design firm and project manager for a Toronto waterfront agency.
 He is a Fellow of the Canadian Institute of Planners and has shared their National Award of Distinction four times.

 David has written widely on urban planning, including the books Planning Twentieth Century Capital Cities (2009; Chinese ed.
 2011), Town and Crown: An illustrated history of Canada's capital (2015), and Planning Canadian Communities (2021 with Gerald Hodge and Pamela Shaw).
 His latest research includes histories of Canadian community planning and comparison of Australian, American, and Canadian suburbs.

 Dave was SURP Director from 2008-18; Faculty Coordinator of the National Executive Forum on Public Property for 15 years; and is a founding director of the Council for Canadian Urbanism, where he chairs the Research Committee.
+He is the principal editor of the journal, Canadian Planning and Policy.
 The National Capital Commission recently appointed him to its Advisory Committee on Planning, Design, and Realty.
 Dave also enjoys celebrating the achievements of SURP alumni across Canada, and helping to plan the redevelopment of the Queen's campus.

 David was born in Ottawa and grew up in Montreal, New Brunswick, and Europe.
 He lives in Upper Canada's oldest neighbourhood, and is active in community environmental and social service organizations.
 Dave can often be seen cycling around downtown Kingston with his daughter.